pandastream/panda_client_python/README.markdown

 Usage
 -----
-To use the module, import it into your application and then create an instance using credentials you can obtain from your account panel at the Panda website:
+To use the module, import it into your application and then create an instance of Panda object using credentials you can obtain from your account panel at the Panda website:
 ```python
 from panda import Panda